Guedosha/MartLib/README.md

 <h5>Stop Sounds On Death:<br>A minor tweak I made because I was annoyed it isn't vanilla behavior.
 The explanation is in the name</h5>
 <h5>Warden Boss:<br>A W.I.P. module to add a custom warden boss.
 Currently cincomplete and is disabled by default in the config.</h5>
 <h5>Warden Heart Fix:<br>A patch for a custom item on my server that allowed players to dupe experience</h5>

+<h2>Copyright © 2024 Guedosha.
+All Rights Reserved</h2>
+<sub>Since I'm indecisive, this repository is all rights reserved until I make up my mind on an appropriate license.<br>
+If you want to use any of this code, just message me on discord.</sub>